 When to return to sport is always a tough question to answer as it can depend on the individual athlete, the injury, and the demands of their sport.
 In general these rules apply:

 Athletico is happy to offer free assessments for pain and injuries.
-Parents who have a student athlete with aches or pains can schedule an appointment and be seen within 48 hours of their initial request.
-At this appointment, one of Athletico’s licenses healthcare professionals will take a look at the condition and recommend treatment options, which may include starting physical therapy the same day in states where direct access laws are put in place.
+Parents who have a student athlete with aches or pains can schedule an appointment and be seen within 24-48 hours of their initial request.
+At this appointment, one of Athletico’s licensed healthcare professionals will take a look at the condition and recommend treatment options, which may include starting physical therapy the same day in states where direct access laws are put in place.
 To accommodate busy schedules, Athletico is open early and late so that student athletes can be seen before or after school.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.